 It’s time!
-We’re taking our Venue Profile series bi-coastal, and what’s a better introduction to the Los Angeles music scene than the stalwart Echo/Echoplex.
-Situated squarely in the hip east side Echo Park neighborhood, the Echo and the Echoplex are conjoined sister venues (one upstairs, one downstairs) that have served as local launching grounds for some of the biggest musical acts touring today.
+We’re taking our Venue Profile series bi-coastal, and what’s a better introduction to the Los Angeles music scene than the stalwart Echo and its sister venue Echoplex.
+Situated squarely in the hip east side Echo Park neighborhood, the Echo and the Echoplex are conjoined venues (one upstairs, one downstairs) that have served as local launching grounds for some of the biggest musical acts touring today.

 The complex keeps a packed, varied show schedule.
-You could show up to the front doors nearly any night of the week, and chances are somethingwould be happening.
-When the next-big-thing isn’t making a tour stop inside its doors, both the Echo and Echoplex play host to a number of weekly and monthly show series highlighting local talent and smaller acts.
-Some of these include Funky Sole, a weekly Funk and Soul party featuring all-vinyl sets by both resident and guest DJ’s; Grand Ole Echo, a monthly daytime concert featuring up-and-coming country and folk acts; and Dub Club, a weekly Reggae party.
-Suffice to say, any kind of genre or vibe you could hope to experience live, you can find at the Echo/Echoplex.
+You could show up to the front doors nearly any night of the week, and chances are something would be happening.
+When the “next big thing” isn’t making a tour stop inside its doors, both the Echo and Echoplex play host to a number of weekly and monthly show series highlighting local talent and smaller acts.
+Some of these include Funky Sole, a weekly funk and soul party featuring all-vinyl sets by both resident and guest DJs; Grand Ole Echo, a monthly daytime concert featuring up-and-coming country and folk acts; and Dub Club, a weekly reggae party.
+Suffice to say, any kind of genre or vibe you could hope to experience live, you can find between the Echo and the Echoplex.